Switzerland: Modern history

 During the Cold War, Swiss authorities considered the construction of a Swiss nuclear bomb.
-Leading nuclear physicists at the Federal Institute of Technology Zürich such as Paul Scherrer made this a realistic possibility.
+Leading nuclear physicists at the Federal Institute of Technology Zurich such as Paul Scherrer made this a realistic possibility.
 In 1988, the Paul Scherrer Institute was founded in his name to explore the therapeutic uses of neutron scattering technologies.
 Financial problems with the defence budget and ethical considerations prevented the substantial funds from being allocated, and the Nuclear Non-Proliferation Treaty of 1968 was seen as a valid alternative.
 Plans for building nuclear weapons were dropped by 1988.
 Switzerland joined the Council of Europe in 1963.

 Switzerland was the last Western republic (the Principality of Liechtenstein followed in 1984) to grant women the right to vote.
 Some Swiss cantons approved this in 1959, while at the federal level, it was achieved in 1971 and, after resistance, in the last canton Appenzell Innerrhoden (one of only two remaining Landsgemeinde, along with Glarus) in 1990.
 After obtaining suffrage at the federal level, women quickly rose in political significance.
 The first woman on the seven-member Federal Council executive was Elisabeth Kopp, who served from 1984 to 1989, and the first female president was Ruth Dreifuss in 1999.

 In 1979 areas from the canton of Bern attained independence from the Bernese, forming the new canton of Jura.
 On 18 April 1999, the Swiss population and the cantons voted in favour of a completely revised federal constitution.